korkydoobie/AD-Task-2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->

-This is a project that aims to showcase the basics of programming.
-This project has variable declarations, looping, and conditional statements.
+This is a project that is made up using fragmentation.
+Functions are made in the utils folder, arrays and dictionaries are declared in the handlers folder.

 ### Key Components

 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->

+- Login page with predefined username and password to avoid inputs
+- Clickable days of the week to show the tasks per day
-- Page switching using button
+- Logout button to return to login page

 ### Technology